WyriHaximusNet/docker-redirect/README.md

 Both servers don't check for routes routes and either serve what they are build to serve.

+## Metrics

+These images export the following metric in [`Prometheus`](https://prometheus.io/) format:

+* `http_requests_total` - The total amount of requests made, this metric comes with the following tags: `fromHost` (the host the request is made to), `method` (the HTTP method used to make the request), and `toHost` (the host the client is redirected to).

+Different images may export different additional metrics but the one above and it's tags are guaranteed to be in all images.

 ## License

 You're free to use this docker image as it's provided under the MIT license, but if it makes it to your production